Current Release: 2017 Pinot Noir Napa Valley

 Harvest date: Sept 5th and Sept 7th

-Vineyard : Three vineyards contributed to this wine.
-From the Nord Vineyard, at the southern mouth of the Napa River where the water spills into the San Pablo/San Francisco Bay, comes the prettiness of clone 115.
-Stanly Ranch, in Carneros just west across the Napa River from Nord, provides the structure of clone 114 and the robustness of clone 777.
+Vineyard : Three plots across two vineyards contributed to this wine.
+From the Nord Vineyard, at the southern mouth of the Napa River, where the water spills into the San Pablo/San Francisco Bay, comes the prettiness of clone 115.
+Stanly Ranch, in Carneros just northwest across the Napa River from Nord, provides the structure of clone 114 and the robustness of clone 777.

-Winecrafting : A three-day cold soak preceded 11 days in the fermenter.
-As the vines were les stressed than previous vintages, nutrient availability for the yeast was good, and the fermentation proceeded quickly and cleanly.
+Winecrafting : A three-day cold soak preceded 12-14 days in the fermenter.
+The healthy growing season meant that nutrient availability for the yeast was in balance, and the fermentations were clean and smooth.
 Run to barrel before the finish of fermentation, the wine sat on its gross lees (without oxygen nor racking) for the entire year of aging, which adds a creamy texture and significant weight to an already substantial wine.
 A mixture of Tokaji (Hungarian) and Mercurey (French) oak contributes a nice blend of spice (particularly nutmeg) and vanilla to the profile.

 Road 31 Wine Co. produces tiny batches of one handcrafted Napa Valley Pinot Noir.
 The label pays homage to the gravel road outside my grandparents’ homestead back in Kansas—where I too was born—and the mighty green ’66 Ford Truck that drove it regularly.
 My grandfather, a farmer, willed the truck to me when he passed in ‘86, and the truck now seems right at home bouncing among the vines of Napa.
 The green truck and I oversee farming, harvest and hauling of the grapes to cave space borrowed from some friends up in Stag’s Leap district of Napa.
 My hands handle every step of the crafting: fermenting, barrel aging, bottling, and peddling.
 I am a one-man show (with a little help now and then from my wife, my cousins, and Daisy Dog).